Myanmar civil war (2021–present): Continued attacks in the Dry Zone

 The People's Defence Forces also continued fighting outside of the Shan-Man context.
 On 11 June, the Union Liberation Front and Sagaing Region People's Defence Organisation captured a junta base near the Sagaing capital Monywa.
 On 27 June, a coalition of several PDFs attacked Budalin.

 On 17 July, People's Defense Forces launched 2 rockets at Nay Pyi Taw International Airport, causing no casualties.

 On 10 August, PDFs in Myingyan District, central Mandalay Region, launched an offensive against Taungtha and Natogyi.
 Natogyi was briefly captured before being recaptured by the junta soon after.
-On 15 August, PDF launched an offensive on Tabayin, Sagaing Region, again capturing the town by 18 August briefly before withdrawing shortly after due to junta counter attacks.
+On 15 August, PDF launched an offensive on Tabayin, Sagaing Region, again capturing the town by 18 August briefly before withdrawing shortly after due to junta counterattacks.
 In mid-August, the KIA and PDF launched joint offensives on Indaw, Pinlebu, and Htigyaing, Sagain Region.
 Resistance forces captured Pinlebu on 8 October, defeating almost 800 junta soldiers.

 On 11 November, the Burma National Revolutionary Army and several other PDF's launched attacks on Pale before being forced to retreat due to junta counterattacks.

 Late 2024 Kachin offensives

 On 7 September, KIA forces began attacking Singtawn—outside Hpakant—after junta forces raided a hotel in the area, capturing the village one month later.
 In late September, it was reported that junta forces were preparing an offensive to retake Sumprabum and Tiyangzug.

 On 29 September, the KIA launched an offensive on Chipwi and Hsawlaw, capturing both towns by 2 October.
-Shortly after, the KIA asked the Kachin Border Guard Forces to defect, but were denied.
+Shortly after, the KIA asked the New Democratic Army – Kachinto defect, but were denied.
 In response, the KIA launched an offensive on Kachin BGF battalions 1002 and 1003, capturing both by 22 October.